Why Open Banking?

 A groundswell of new companies accessing your back-end systems means more opportunity for fraud.
-Hazelcast IMDG enables fraud detection algorithms that easily exceed even the most stringent SLAs.
+Hazelcast enables fraud detection algorithms that easily exceed even the most stringent SLAs.
 This specific use case is one of our core competencies.

 Meet burst requirements

 Burst requirements in Open Banking are going to have much broader data sources and more integration complexity, while expectations will continue to climb.
 This is an ideal scenario for the speed, stability, and security enabled by distributed in-memory computing.

 Hazelcast is delivering industry-leading performance at scale for some of the most demanding banks and payment processors in the world, while driving core enablement capabilities against a broad, complex, and demanding ecosystem.

 Aggregations per second

 Consistent security across a broad and dynamic payment ecosystem

 The Hazelcast Platform has an in-memory data store at its core to provide the fastest access to data.
 This allows a bank to hold all or active data sets in memory while integrating with disk-based stores like RDBMS, Hadoop, MongoDB, etc. Hazelcast also provides a stream and batch processing engine which uses the in-memory data store to provide high-speed event processing with common functionality such as data lookups, enrichment, transformation, analytics, etc. Hazelcast models your workflows as directed acyclic graphs (DAG) to optimize your application logic for you — cutting down on setup and integration time.